uesrm/hello-world/README.md

 # hello-world

-mrh learn python
+just start with this code

-ok, i don't know to write what, just start with this code print('Hello World!')
+print('Hello World!')